simul/simul.github.io/ref/simul/crossplatform/BaseFramebuffer.md

 ### <a name="Activate"/>void Activate(simul::crossplatform::DeviceContext)
 Activate the framebuffer - must be followed after rendering by a call to Deactivate().

-### <a name="ActivateColour"/>void ActivateColour(simul::crossplatform::DeviceContext, viewportXYWH)
-Activate the colour part of this framebuffer, without depth - must be followed after rendering by a call to Deactivate().

-### <a name="ActivateViewport"/>void ActivateViewport(simul::crossplatform::DeviceContext, float viewportX, float viewportY, float viewportW, float viewportH)
-Activate the framebuffer and set the viewport- must be followed after rendering by a call to Deactivate().

 ### <a name="Clear"/>void Clear(simul::crossplatform::DeviceContext context, float R, float G, float B, float A, float depth, int mask)
 Clear the colour and depth buffers if present.